-Exercise is planned, structured physical activity performed to improve your health, fitness, and the way you move.
-Topics include weightlifting, endurance training, how to move properly, how to get lean, build muscle and how your physiology responds to exercise.
+Exercise is planned, structured physical activity that's done to improve your health, fitness, and the way you move.
+Topics include weightlifting, endurance training, how to get lean, and build muscle.
 We aim to explain not just what to do, but also why it works.
-So, whether you're just starting exercise, returning after time off, or looking to understand how your exercise training can support your health, we're here to provide evidence-based advice.
+So, whether you're just starting exercise, returning after time off, or looking to improve your health, we have content for you.

 The best exercises are those you'll do consistently — there's no single "best" exercise for everyone.
 Research supports combining resistance training (for muscle and bone health), cardiovascular exercise (for heart and metabolic health), with the amount depending on your fitness levels, personal preferences, and training goals.